 More folks from New Jersey were diagnosed with Lyme disease last year than in nearly the past two decades.
 And it’s not just Lyme disease we have to worry about.
 Ticks carry numerous other diseases as well.

-Don’t get ticked off – here’s how to keep and maintain a tick-free landscape this summer.
+Don’t get ticked off – here’s how to eliminate ticks from your yard this summer.

 Consider this chain of events that will bring ticks to your yard.